Remove sub-domain access from Addon Domain

-Problem Description: For example, you have registered your account with the main site named www.main-domain.com.
+Problem Description: For example, you have registered your account with the main site named www.main-domain.com in cpanel.
 Now you want to host another site, named www.another-domain.com, from the same hosting account.
-This can only be done using the Add-on domain option.
-When you add this new domain with the Add-on domain option, they will automatically create a subdomain of the main site (e.g. another-domain.main-domain.com).
-Now both the newly added domain (www.another-domain.com) and the sub-domain (another-domain.main-domain.com) will actually point to the same location; thus the web site content is accessible from both the addresses.
+This can only be done using the Addon domain option if you are using cpanel.
+When you add this new domain with the Addon domain option, they will automatically create a subdomain of the main site (e.g. another-domain.main-domain.com).
+Now both the newly added domain (www.another-domain.com) and the subdomain (another-domain.main-domain.com) will actually point to the same location; thus the web site content is accessible from both the addresses.

 Now, you may not want this for multiple reasons:

-- You may not want other people to know that you run both the sites www.main-domain.com and www.another-domain.com and specially that you run www.another-domain.com as an Add-on domain of www.main-domain.com.
+1. You may not want other people to know that you run both the sites www.main-domain.com and www.another-domain.com and specially that you run www.another-domain.com as an Addon domain of www.main-domain.com.

-- You don't want search engines to tag your site with two different addresses (www.another-domain.com and another-domain.main-domain.com), which may decrease your site's ranking for duplicate contents, divide your site's traffic and even worse - the sub-domain (another-domain.main-domain.com) may get better ranking than the original site (www.another-domain.com).
+2. You don't want search engines to tag your site with two different addresses (www.another-domain.com and another-domain.main-domain.com), which may decrease your site's ranking for duplicate contents, divide your site's traffic and even worse - the subdomain (another-domain.main-domain.com) may get better ranking than the original site (www.another-domain.com).

-- If you run Blog software like WordPress, your site will still be accessible from both the sub-domain and the main domain, But the sub-domain will send erroneous contents, which may carry a negative point to your site.
+3. If you run Blog software like WordPress, your site will still be accessible from both the subdomain and the main domain, But the subdomain will send erroneous contents, which may carry a negative point to your site.

-- There can be many other unforeseeable reasons, But the main point is: You don't want people to visit one of your site as a sub-domain of another site.
+4. There can be many other unforeseeable reasons, But the main point is: You don't want people to visit one of your site as a subdomain of another site.

 <IfModule mod_rewrite.c>